SettyBhavithav/Voice-Mythh/Report.md

 Speech-to-Text: The VoiceProcessor component uses a speech recognition model to transcribe audio inputs.
 For the MVP, transcription supports WAV files natively, with conversion from other formats (e.g., MP3, M4A) using pydub or ffmpeg when available.
 Translation: The TextProcessor employs a machine translation model to convert transcribed text from supported Indian languages to English, ensuring accessibility for a broader audience.
 Summarization and Keyword Extraction: The TextProcessor uses natural language processing (NLP) to generate concise summaries and extract relevant keywords, enabling efficient search and indexing.
-Search Engine: The SearchEngine component implements a keyword-based search algorithm, potentially enhanced with semantic search capabilities in future iterations, to retrieve relevant myths from the database.
+Search Engine: The SearchEngine component implements a keyword-based search algorithm, with potential for semantic search capabilities in future iterations, to retrieve relevant myths from the database.

 AI models are lightweight for the MVP, prioritizing speed and compatibility with Streamlit's web-based environment.
 Fallback mechanisms (e.g., manual text input) ensure functionality when AI dependencies are unavailable.
 4. Technical Architecture & Development